BastilleBSD/bastille/docs/chapters/usage.rst

   Use "bastille -v|--version" for version information.
   Use "bastille command -h|--help" for more information about a command.
   Use "bastille -c|--config config.conf command" to specify a non-default config file.
-  Use "bastille -p|--parallel VALUE command" to run bastille in parallel mode.